 Best pasta to use with shrimp scampi

-For this shrimp scampi pasta recipe with fettuccine- it is obvious I prefer the wider ribbon like strands of fettuccine pasta.
+For this shrimp scampi pasta recipe with fettuccine, I obviously prefer the wider ribbon-like strands of fettuccine pasta.
 They are the perfect thickness to complement the buttery sauce and robust shrimp flavor.

-- Angel hair pasta (the thinest pasta variety)
+- Angel hair pasta (the thinnest pasta variety)